threader/AltanOS/Readme.md

 ## The following files can run standalone if needed:
 * harden-AltanOS.cmd		- Now runs script in submodules so it can't _really_ be said to run standalone anymore.
 * harden.ps1
 * harden.reg 				- ofc
+* mouse-config.ps1 			- There is just one item that is enabled atm, jump to default button.
 * pkgs-prep.ps1
 * pref-cnt.ps1
 * schedule-tasks.ps1        - Not yet working.
+* strip_windows.ps1			- Strips all and everything , still needs some testing as i cobbled this together being quite tired and at a time while i needed to give _it a rest_.
 * wsl-2-debian.ps1			- Not at all asked even if to be executed yet.
-* mouse-config.ps1 			- There is just one item that is enabled atm.

-## The following packages are installed:
+## The following packages are installed/left:
 * VCLibs
 * NET.CoreRuntime
 * NET.Native